curvenote/blog/content/blog/share-research-online-in-60-seconds.md

 The first page of the website produced is taken in priority order from `index.md`, `readme.md`, `main.md`, `*.md`, `index.ipynb`, `readmd.ipynb`, `readme.ipynb`, or `*.ipynb` (not case sensitive) and usually, you will have a `README.md` at least.
 You can override that as the homepage by adding an `index.md` to your repo before launching.

-+++ {"oxa":"oxa:AVQ2dzLNloEd25Io8NbA/ouqQeH2zesSbMwX9s2j2.3"}
++++ {"oxa":"oxa:AVQ2dzLNloEd25Io8NbA/ouqQeH2zesSbMwX9s2j2.4"}

 ## What’s next

-Curvenote Launchpad is a great way to [quickly share Juptyer Notebooks](https://curvenote.com/demos/publish-from-github), research notes and other markdown content with people, allowing you to quickly grab a disposable link.
+Curvenote Launchpad is an easy way to [share Juptyer Notebooks, research notes and other markdown content](https://curvenote.com/demos/publish-from-github) with a quick, disposable link.
 If you like the service and the result, we’d love you to share it more widely, with a tweet ❤️.

 ```{figure} images/AVQ2dzLNloEd25Io8NbA-YiV3owCpWrvhRxpbPDEb-v1.png
 :name: qr5cJ25wML